Baidy123/LeoRover-Team7/README.md

 # Project Overview

 This project implements a complete mobile manipulation system capable of autonomously detecting a target object, navigating toward it, and transporting it to a designated drop-off box.
-The robot integrates perception, SLAM, path planning, navigation control, manipulation, and low-level actuation into a unified framework.
+The robot integrates perception, SLAM, navigation control, manipulation, and low-level actuation into a unified framework.

 The following sections provide detailed documentation for each subsystem within the project, including the Perception System, SLAM module, Navigation module,Trajectory Path Planning module, Manipulator Control, and Motor Control—describing their roles, algorithms, and implementation details.